-An extremely important note about preparing to visit Greece in 2021: If you plan to visit Greece, you must fill out a Passanger Locator Form (PLF) BY MIDNIGHT the day before you fly.
+An extremely important note about preparing to visit Greece in 2021: If you plan to visit Greece, regardless of your vaccination status, you must fill out a Passanger Locator Form (PLF) BY MIDNIGHT the day before you fly.
 If you do not do this, they will not allow you to board the plane.

 I am very grateful when you use my links to make a purchase!

 The best time to visit Santorini is from April to May or September to October.
 The weather is still hot and the skies are clear, but there are far fewer crowds.
 We visited at the end of October and I still managed to get a really bad sunburn!